2003 Ontario general election: Liberal campaign

 The first half of Dalton McGuinty's 1999 campaign was widely criticized as disorganized and uninspired, and most journalists believe he gave a poor performance in the leaders' debate.
-However, McGuinty was able to rally his party in the last ten days.
+McGuinty, however, was able to rally his party in the last ten days.
 On election day, the Liberals won 40% of the vote, their second best showing in almost fifty years.
 Perhaps more importantly, nine new MPPs were elected, boosting the caucus from 30 to 35, including dynamic politicians like George Smitherman and Michael Bryant.

 In 1999, the Liberal strategy had been to polarize the electorate between Mike Harris and Dalton McGuinty.
 They purposely put out a platform that was devoid of ideas, to ensure the election was about the Tory record, and not the Liberal agenda.
 To an extent, they succeeded.
-Support for the NDP collapsed from 21% to just 13%, while the Liberals climbed 9%.
-However, while they almost cornered the market of those angry at the Tories, they could not convince enough people to be angry at the Tories to win.
+Support for the NDP collapsed from 21% to just 13%, while the Liberals climbed by 9%.
+While they almost cornered the market of those angry at the Tories, however, they could not convince enough people to be angry at the Tories to win.

 The night he conceded defeat, McGuinty was already planning how to win the next election.
 He set out the themes that the Liberals would build into their next platform.
 Liberals, he said, would offer "some of those things that Ontarians simply have to be able to count on - good schools, good hospitals, good health care, good education and something else....
 We want to bring an end to fighting so we can finally start working together."

 McGuinty replaced many of his young staff with experienced political professionals he recruited.
 The three he kept in key positions were Don Guy, his campaign manager and a pollster with Pollara, Matt Maychak, his director of communications, and Bob Lopinski, his director of issues management.
 To develop his platform, he added to this a new chief of staff, Phil Dewan, a former policy director for Premier David Peterson and Ottawa veteran Gerald M. Butts.
 He also sought out Peterson-era Ontario Minister of Labour Greg Sorbara to run for president of the Ontario Liberal Party.